 Immersive technologies (including virtual and augmented reality) have significant potential to enable new formats of creative content for audiences and users.
 This emerging medium offers the arts and culture sector an unprecedented opportunity to create outstanding content that inspires us, brings us together and teaches us about ourselves and the world around us.

+This briefing provides further information on the application process for CreativeXR.
+It is recommended that interested parties familiarise themselves with the brief prior to applying.
 After reading this brief, please refer to the FAQs to answer further queries.

-Although ‘immersive’ is a broad term that can encompass many fields within arts, culture and technology, in the context of CreativeXR, this refers to experiences enabled specifically by virtual, augmented and mixed reality technologies (see FAQ for description of these technologies) and also encompasses immersive audio.
+Although ‘immersive’ is a broad term that can encompass many fields within arts, culture and technology, in the context of CreativeXR, this refers to experiences enabled specifically by virtual, augmented and mixed reality technologies (see FAQs for descriptions of these technologies) and also encompasses immersive audio.
 It is the focus of this programme to explore the potential these enabling technologies have for audiences in the arts and cultural space.

 CreativeXR will help the UK to make the most of the wealth of talent it possesses in the creative industries.
 Working closely with current and future content commissioners, the programme is designed to enable the UK’s arts and cultural sector to lead the field in immersive content creation and digital innovation.